Canvas vs Twill – Is One More Durable?

 So, to get a better understanding of this somewhat complex subject, I did a quick write up about canvas vs. twill so that you can decide which is best for your own needs.

-What Is Canvas?
+What is Canvas?

 The combo of the plain weave and thick thread produces a strong fabric that’s resistant to tears, snagging, and abrasion.
-So,canvas works well for bags, shoes, and work clothes and is less often used for jackets — not unlined jackets, anyway.
+So, canvas works well for bags, shoes, and work clothes and is less often used for jackets — not unlined jackets, anyway.

-It’s also wind-blocking, which is why it works so well for both sails and jackets.
+Because it is so tightly woven, canvas is not breathable but it is wind-blocking, which is why it works so well for both sails and jackets.
 Canvas differs from denim, which uses a twill weave — a more intricate process we’ll get to in a bit.

 Plain Canvas vs. Duck Canvas

-Generally speaking, canvas comes in two forms: duck canvas, and plain canvas.
+Generally speaking, canvas comes in two forms: duck canvas and plain canvas.

 Waxed Canvas